MikePohatu/TsGui/documentation/features/Queries.md

     <Option Text="1, Disk drive 2" Value="1" />
 </GuiOption>
 ```
-Note that the key property has been used as the value as well as the first part of the text.
+Note that the key property has been used as the value.
+The second \<Property Name="Index" /> has added the same property as the first part of the text.

 ### Separator
 Be default, the property values will be concatenated together with comma and trailing space.
 To change this, set the \<Separator> element with the desired value: